tcheukueppoo/maat/docs/class.md

 }
 ```

+Supercalls are also resolved by walking down the c3-mro list and caching the
+results in the mro cache of the class concerned to optimize subsequent recalls,
+the `^.augment` meta method called on a class invalidates all affected classes
+which is why it should be used with great care.

-## Static Attributes and Method
+## Static Attributes and Methods

-You can declared lexically scoped variables in a class using `let`, this look
+You can declared lexically scoped variables in a class using `let`, this looks
 similar to static variables and methods in a class acesses these variables by
 simply closing over them.
 There will be no over-head with static methods when
-doing roles or inheriting class, only inherited methods of a base class can
+doing roles or inheriting classes, only inherited methods of a base class can
 access lexicals declared in superclasses.

 ```maat